davidmalcolm/texi2rst/output/garbage-collection.rst

   @end

-Weak pointers are supported through a new type character specifier represented by the ! character.
+Weak pointers are supported through a new type character specifier represented by the :samp:`!` character.
 The ``class_ivar_set_gcinvisible()`` function adds or removes this specifier to the string type description of the instance variable named as argument.